IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_rule.html.markdown

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute reference after your resource is created.
+In addition to the argument reference list, you can access the following attribute reference after your resource is created.

-- `rule_id` - (String) Id of the rule.
+- `rule_id` - (String) ID of the rule.

 ## Import
 The `ibm_cis_rulesets_rule` resource is imported by using the ID.
-The ID is formed from the rule ID, the ruleset ID, the domain ID of the domain and the CRN (Cloud Resource Name) concatenated  using a `:` character.
+The ID is formed from the rule ID, the ruleset ID, the domain ID of the domain and the Cloud Resource Name (CRN)concatenated  using a `:` character.

-The domain ID and CRN is located on the **overview** page of the internet services instance of the domain heading of the console, or by using the `ibm cis` command line commands.
+The domain ID and CRN are located on the **Overview** page of the Internet Services instance of the domain heading of the console, or by using the `ibm cis` CLI commands.

-- **Rule ID** is a 32 digit character string of the form: `dcdec3fe0cbe41edac08619503da8de5`.
+- **Rule ID** is a 32-digit character string of the form: `dcdec3fe0cbe41edac08619503da8de5`.

-- **Ruleset ID** is a 32 digit character string of the form: `489d96f0da6ed76251b475971b097205c`.
+- **Ruleset ID** is a 32-digit character string of the form: `489d96f0da6ed76251b475971b097205c`.

-- **Domain ID** is a 32 digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`.
+- **Domain ID** is a 32-digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`.

-- **CRN** is a 120 digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`.
+- **CRN** is a 120-digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`.

 **Syntax**